3D Hand Pose Estimation in Everyday Egocentric Images: Experiments

 \subsection{Visualizations}

-We show qualitative comparisons of the hand pose, predicted by \name, with FrankMocap on \epichands (\Figref{visor_vis}) and ArcticNet-SF on ARCTIC (\Figref{arctic_vis}).
+We show qualitative comparisons of the hand pose, predicted by \name, with FrankMocap on \epichands (\Figref{visor_vis}\,a) and ArcticNet-SF on ARCTIC (\Figref{visor_vis}\,b).
 Looking at the projection of the mesh in the camera view and rendering of the mesh from additional views, we observe that \name is able to predict hand pose better in images involving occlusion and interaction, \eg fingers are curled around the object in contact (\Figref{visor_vis}) for our model but this is not the case for FrankMocap.
-We observe similar trends in ARCTIC (\Figref{arctic_vis}) as well where our model predicts better hands in contact scenarios.
-More visualizations are in supplementary.
+We observe similar trends in ARCTIC (\Figref{visor_vis}\,b) where our model predicts better hands in contact scenarios.
+More results in supplementary.

+\boldparagraph{Failure Cases} We observe that images in which the fingers are barely visible, \eg when kneading a dough in top row (\Figref{visor_failure}), or containing extreme poses, \eg grasps in bottom row (\Figref{visor_failure}), are quite challenging for all models.

-\boldparagraph{Limitations} The \camenc encoding used in our model requires camera intrinsics to be known, which may not be available in certain scenarios.
+\boldparagraph{Limitations} The \camenc encoding requires camera intrinsics to be known, which may not be available in certain scenarios.
 However, in several in-the-wild images, the metadata often contains camera information.
 Also, we currently set the weights for different loss terms as hyperparameters which may not be ideal since the sources of supervision are quite different leading to different scales in loss values.
 It could be useful to use a learned weighing scheme, \eg uncertainty-based loss weighting~\cite{brazil2023omni3d,Hu2021ICCV,Kendall2018CVPR}.